Lost Horizon: Plot

 A seemingly young Manchu woman, Lo-Tsen, is another postulant at the lamasery.
 She does not speak English, but plays the harpsichord.
 Mallinson falls in love with her, as does Conway, though more languidly.
-Conway is given an audience with the High Lama, an unheard-of honor.
-He learns that the lamasery was constructed in its present form by a Catholic monk named Perrault from Luxembourg, in the early eighteenth century.
+Conway is given an audience with the High Lama, an unheard-of honour.
+He learns that the lamasery was constructed in its present form in the early eighteenth century by a Catholic monk named Perrault from Luxembourg.
 The lamasery has since then been joined by others who have found their way into the valley.
-Once they have done so, their aging slows; if they then leave the valley, they age quickly and die.
+Once they have done so, their ageing slows; if they then leave the valley, they age quickly and die.
 Conway guesses correctly that the High Lama is Perrault, now 250 years old.

 In a later audience, the High Lama reveals that he is finally dying, and that he wants Conway to lead the lamasery.
 The High Lama then dies.
 Conway contemplates the events.

 Hours after the High Lama dies, Conway is outside still pondering the events while in the moonlight.
 Mallinson then grabs him by the arm and tells Conway he has arranged to leave the valley with porters and Lo-Tsen.
 Barnard and Brinklow have decided to stay.
-The porters and Lo-Tsen are waiting for him five kilometers outside the valley, but he cannot traverse the dangerous route alone, so he convinces Conway to go along and assist him.
+The porters and Lo-Tsen are waiting for him five kilometres outside the valley, but he cannot traverse the dangerous route alone, so he convinces Conway to go along and assist him.
 Conway is caught, divided between the two worlds.
 Ultimately, because of his love for the boy, he decides to join Mallinson.
 This ends Rutherford's manuscript.

 The last time Rutherford saw Conway, it appeared he was preparing to make his way back to Shangri-La.
 Rutherford completes his account by telling the neurologist that he attempted to track Conway and verify some of his claims of Shangri-La.
 He found the Chung-Kiang doctor who had treated Conway.
 The doctor said Conway had been brought in by a Chinese woman, who was ill and died soon after.
 She was old, the doctor had told Rutherford, "Most old of anyone I have ever seen," implying that it was Lo-Tsen, aged drastically by her departure from Shangri-La.
 The narrator wonders whether Conway can find his way back to his lost paradise.